Working on

 Partnership Work

-blue sky, tree covered hillside with green grass in the foreground
+oak trees with new leaves and bright green grass in the foreground